114 Waltham St., Suite 24

 Lexington, MA 02421

 mark (at) bursteins.net

-Mark's research interests include applying AI techniques for cyber security, reflective multi-strategy approaches to learning, especially for planning and action, automated and mixed-initiative planning and scheduling techniques, mixed-initiative control of agent organizations, cognitive approaches to machine learning, models of human memory organization and retrieval, and cognitive models of plausible, analogical and qualitative reasoning.26 Years as AI Researcher at BBN
+Mark's current and past research interests include applying AI techniques for reasoning to act from natural language semantic interpretations, cyber security, reflective multi-strategy approaches to learning, especially for planning and action, automated and mixed-initiative planning and scheduling techniques, mixed-initiative control of agent organizations, cognitive approaches to machine learning, models of human memory organization and retrieval, and cognitive models of plausible, analogical and qualitative reasoning.26 Years as AI Researcher at BBN

 Before joining SIFT, Mark was a Principal Scientist and leader of the AI and Machine Learning Group in BBN's Information and Knowledge Technologies Business Unit.
 That unit of roughly 35 people included both software engineers and scientists in the areas of Artificial Intelligence, Psychology, Human Factors, Intelligent Training Systems, and interactive planning and scheduling systems.

 He was also the Principal Investigator on the POIROT project in DARPA's Integrated Learning Program.
 The POIROT team consisted of fourteen university and industrial research teams, and developed a system that could learn hierarchical task procedures or 'workflows' from observations of semantic web service traces.